 Author(s) / Submitter(s) Canadian Coast Guard (Jean-Francois Coutu)

-Initial Assessment of LEO satellite constellations
+Assessment of LEO satellite constellations

 Introduction

 At the ENAV 24 meeting, WG2 identified LEO satellite constellations as a potential technology to consider for e-navigation purposes.
 Canadian Coast Guard has volunteered to provide an initial assessment of the technology for consideration by WG2 at eNav25.